jmettraux/aac_magic/src/spells.md

 * **Duration:** 1 rnd
 * **Prolong:** 1 WP, 1 rnd

-Weaver scope.
+Caster scope.

-2 feet taller than its weaver, the pole gathers light at one tip transmitting it to the other tip.
+2 feet taller than its caster, the pole gathers light at one tip transmitting it to the other tip.

 Can be used as a sort of periscope, to look unnoticed through straw or foliage.
 Remember the pole is invisible to most creatures.

-A weaver with Magic-1 or better may control the flow of light turning the pole into a microsope or a telescope.
+A caster with Magic-1 or better may control the flow of light turning the pole into a microsope or a telescope.

-The weaver may consume 1 WP to bend the pole, bow-like, but it won't turn into an endoscope.
+The caster may consume 1 WP to bend the pole, bow-like, but it won't turn into an endoscope.

 Can be prolonged for free with a main action and a successful difficulty 6 skill check, same attribute modifier as used when weaving.